The $61,000 Gutter Repair Job

 An Irish woman learned the hard way that not every contractor is trustworthy, regardless of how much he seems like a nice man.
 Luckily for her, it cost her nothing in the end except time and aggravation, and the story teaches us a valuable lesson about hiring an honest contractor or subcontractor, for gutters or otherwise.

 It started out simply enough.
-The woman in question hired Stephen Coffey to repair her leaky gutters.
-They had a few holes in them and were starting to be a problem, so she paid Coffey…and then kept paying him.
+The woman in question hired Stephen Coffey for some quick gutter repairs.
+Her gutters had a few holes in them and were starting to be a problem, so she paid Coffey…and then kept paying him.
 Coffey, unfortunately, had a gambling problem, realized this nice old lady trusted him to be honest, and kept telling the woman that he needed more money to finish the job.
 So she kept withdrawing and withdrawing until 43,000 euros—about $61,500—was missing from her life savings.
-Just for contrast, jobs like Coffey’s are generally expected to pay about 1800 euros in Ireland, or about $2400.
+Just for contrast, gutter repair jobs like Coffey’s are generally expected to pay about 1800 euros in Ireland, or about $2400.

 Coffey, at least, finished the job…and gave her a gift of bath salts as a courtesy, which is really the least he could do for $61,000.